-In a move that could signal a new phase of government enforcement in France, on November 27, 2017,1 French authorities published a Convention judiciaire d'intérêt public (CJIP) with HSBC Private Bank Suisse SA (HSBC PB), the first such agreement under the Sapin II law that was enacted in December 2016 and provided for the use of CJIPs by French prosecutors.2
+In a move that could signal a new phase of government enforcement in France, on Nov.
+27, 2017,[1] French authorities published a Convention judiciaire d'intérêt public, or CJIP, with HSBC Private Bank Suisse SA, the first such agreement under the Sapin II law that was enacted in December 2016 and provided for the use of CJIPs by French prosecutors.[2]

-While the terms and structure of a CJIP bear many similarities to deferred prosecution agreements (DPAs) that have been employed in countries such as the U.S. and the U.K., they also differ in certain key respects.
+While the terms and structure of a CJIP bear many similarities to deferred prosecution agreements that have been employed in countries such as the U.S. and the U.K., they also differ in certain key respects.

-Below we examine the HSBC PB CJIP in light of Sapin II's statutory framework, compare and contrast the key aspects of CJIPs with similar prosecutorial mechanisms used in other jurisdictions, and discuss implications going forward for CJIPs in French prosecutions of domestic and multinational foreign companies.3
+Below we examine the HSBC PB CJIP in light of Sapin II's statutory framework, compare and contrast the key aspects of CJIPs with similar prosecutorial mechanisms used in other jurisdictions, and discuss implications going forward for CJIPs in French prosecutions of domestic and multinational foreign companies.[3]